fedetic/pattern-radar-api/README.md

 ## Overview

-The Pattern Hero backend is a Python FastAPI application that provides pattern analysis endpoints for cryptocurrency trading pairs.
+The Pattern Hero backend is a Python FastAPI application using a postgres DB (patternapp schema) that provides pattern analysis endpoints for cryptocurrency trading pairs.
 It integrates with CoinGecko API for market data and uses technical analysis libraries for pattern detection.

 ## Features